-4. Install SUSE® Rancher Manager
+4. Install SUSE® Rancher Prime

 This section is about how to deploy Rancher for your air gapped environment in a high-availability Kubernetes installation.
 An air gapped environment could be where Rancher server will be installed offline, behind a firewall, or behind a proxy.